 Objective

-Whilst rights are currently granted to site users so that they can leave assets in place, additional clauses are required that will provide an avenue for a site owner to formally request the removal of site users assets from their land
+Whilst rights are currently granted to site users so that they can leave assets in place, additional clauses are required that will provide an avenue for a site owner to formally request the removal of site users assets from their land.

-OAD requires amending to provide fair and equitable arrangements for both site owners and site users in relation to removing assets, especially those that are seen to be redundant.
+However, the scope of changes are to open up the code so one operator can request another operator, at a shared site, to remove an asset subject to a number of tests.
+These changes are needed to provide fair and equitable arrangements for both site owners and site users in relation to removing assets, especially those that are seen to be redundant.

 Proposal

-A site owner may request the removal of an asset, or a redundant asset when:
+An operator may request the removal of an asset, or a redundant asset when:

 an asset is causing a credible risk to the health and well-being of all staff that have to work or visit site.
 This includes assets that are clearly non-compliant with health & safety legislation and/or industry standards